The GuideStone Wellness Challenge: Body, Mind and Spirit

 Body

-People of all ages can improve their overall health and well-being by becoming physically active.
-Unfortunately, conditions such as heart disease and diabetes, which can largely be prevented or controlled by conscious habits and choices, account for a significant portion of Americans’ prescription drug and health care costs each year.1
+People of all ages can improve their overall health and well-being with physical activity.
+Unfortunately, chronic conditions such as heart disease and diabetes, which can largely be prevented or controlled by conscious habits and choices, account for a significant portion of Americans’ health care costs each year.1 Take the health challenge to help reduce your risks and reap positive benefits.

 • Help control weight